yenchiah/project-website-template/README.md

 - Project website: [https://smoke.createlab.org](https://smoke.createlab.org)

 If you would love to keep updating this template, please keep your codes in separate files (custom.css and custom.js) and avoid modifying the following:
-- css/frame.css (CSS for the main frame of the website)
+- css/frame.css (CSS for the mainframe of the website)
 - css/controls.css (CSS for control elements that do not require JavaScript)
 - css/widgets.css (CSS for widgets that require JavaScript)
 - js/widgets.js (JavaScript for widgets)